-Order channels are the channels that have orders that can be handled using ChannelEngine.
-This means people can buy your products directly on these channels.
-Examples are online marketplaces like Amazon, bol.com and CDiscount.
-For order channels, a full integration with products, orders, shipments and returns is possible.
+Order channels are the channels with orders that can be handled by ChannelEngine.
+Customers can buy your products directly on these channels, such as Amazon, Bol.com, Cdiscount, etc. On order channels, a full integration with products, orders, shipments, and returns is possible.

-Click channels are the online channels that do not offer orders to be handled via ChannelEngine.
-On these channels, your products will be listed, but when people want to buy them or want more information, they will be redirected to your own webshop.
+Click channels (aka affiliate networks) do not offer any order handling.
+Your products are listed, but when customers select them they are redirected to your own webshop.
 ChannelEngine is only used to generate a product feed for these channels.
-Examples are affiliates, retargeting and click channels.
+E.g.: Google Shopping, Facebook Business, Awin, etc.

-Before adding a new channel it is important that all current offers are deleted.
+Before adding a new channel, all existing offers must be deleted.

-A channel can be added by clicking on the “add channel” button on the dashboard, or by selecting channels > channels from the menu at the left side of the screen.
-Once in this page, you can use the search box to find a particular channel.
+A channel can be added by selecting Add channel on the dashboard, or by selecting Channels > Channels from the menu on the left-hand side of the dashboard.
+Once on this channel overview page, you can use the filters or the search box to find a particular channel.